WRansohoff/STEAMGal_Firmware_test/README.md

 # Overview

 This is some basic firmware for a board inspired by the 'Arduboy' project.
 I'm aiming for the same 'credit card' form-factor, but I've made a few tweaks to make this a potential platform for education about a wider variety of topics.
 I would like to emulate games written for the Arduboy project, but I'd also like to make the platform viable for other topics by breaking out the various unused pins.
-Ideally, people will be able to use this as both a standalone game platform and a general development board for interfacing with sensors, other forms of input/output, tec.
-I call it the 'STEAMGal'.
+Ideally, people will be able to use this as both a standalone game platform and a general development board for interfacing with sensors, other forms of input/output, etc. I call it the 'STEAMGal'.

 The files under 'lib/' are probably not necessary, I just keep having GCC get confused about which 'libc's to use with armv6m for some reason.

 # Current Status

 Barely functional.
 The firmware simply initializes the system clock to 48MHz driven by the HSE crystal, then draws a test pattern to the OLED screen.
-It also sets up hardware interrupts to toggle the on-board LED on or off whenever any of the 6 buttons is pressed.
-But hey, at least it verifies that everything works (except the piezo buzzer).
+It also sets up hardware interrupts to toggle the on-board LED on or off whenever any of the 6 buttons except for 'B' is pressed.
+When the 'B' button is pressed, the buzzer plays a few tones.

+Well, at least it verifies that everything works.

 # Connections